dinkelburg/diversdesk/traveltruster-blog/src/pages/posts/bobbit-worm-diving-bali-gilimanuk.md

 Their body is covered in bristles, which are used for defence and to help them grip the substrate.
 These bristles can deliver a nasty sting.
 If handled, this sting can potentially result in permanent nerve damage.

 Furthermore, their bite is venomous.
 They inject a toxin used to stun their prey.
 Because of the potential for a nasty fight and a serious wound, it is strongly advised to **stay clear** of Bobbit worms when diving.
-(Note: The sources do not provide specific details on the venom's composition or treatment beyond mentioning its stunning effect on prey and potential harm to humans).

 ## Life Cycle and Remarkable Regeneration